Chiribiquete

 Human History

-Known as the 'Maloca of the Jaguar', Chiribiquete has been a sacred site for indigenous peoples for over 20,000 years.
-The park gained international recognition after its discovery in 1943 and was declared a UNESCO World Heritage Site in 2018.
-Its extensive collection of over 75,000 prehistoric rock paintings, some dating back to 19,500 BCE, provides crucial insights into ancient Amazonian civilizations.
-These artworks depict hunting scenes, geometric patterns, and astronomical observations, reflecting sophisticated cultural practices of pre-Columbian societies.
+Known as the Maloca of the Jaguar, Chiribiquete has been a sacred site for indigenous peoples for over 20,000 years.
+[1] The park gained international recognition after aerial surveys in the late 1980s and was declared a UNESCO World Heritage Site in 2018.
+Its extensive collection of more than 75,000 prehistoric pictographs and petroglyphs, some estimated to be 20,000 years old, provides crucial insights into ancient Amazonian civilizations.
+[2] These artworks depict hunting scenes, geometric patterns, and jaguar worship, reflecting sophisticated cultural practices of pre-Columbian societies.

 Park History

 Indigenous peoples have inhabited Chiribiquete for at least 20,000 years, evidenced by extensive rock art galleries depicting jaguars, hunting scenes, and shamanic imagery covering cliff faces on the tepui formations.
-The area remained largely unknown to outside world until 1987 aerial surveys revealed the extensive pictographs and unique geology.
-National park designation in 1989 initially protected 1.3 million hectares, with expansions in 2013 and 2018 more than tripling the size to over 4.3 million hectares, making it crucial for Amazon conservation.
-The 2018 expansion and UNESCO World Heritage designation recognized Chiribiquete's global significance and aimed to strengthen protection against deforestation pressures advancing from the north and west.
+[1] The area remained largely unknown to the outside world until 1987 aerial surveys revealed the extensive pictographs and unique geology.
+National park designation in 1989 initially protected approximately 1.3 million hectares, with expansions in 2013 and 2018 more than tripling the size to over 4.3 million hectares, making it crucial for Amazon conservation.
+[2] The 2018 expansion and UNESCO World Heritage designation recognized Chiribiquete's global significance and aimed to strengthen protection against deforestation pressures advancing from the north and west.
 The park has never had ground-based research stations or visitor facilities, with management and monitoring conducted primarily through aerial surveys and satellite monitoring, while the presence of uncontacted indigenous peoples requires maintaining their isolation and territorial integrity.

 Major Trails And Attractions